14) 2006: Miami Heat over Dallas Mavericks

-One of the all-time biggest upsets is just one of several superlatives you can apply to this series.
-It was also only the third time in NBA Finals history that a team came back from a 2-0 series deficit, and it’s happened just two more times since (including the Bucks last year).
-Most notably, though, it was maybe the most controversial NBA Finals in modern history, one in which Mavericks fans still attribute the final result to the referees as much as anything.
-On paper, this wasn’t much of a mismatch.
-The Mavericks, led by Dirk Nowitzki, Jason Terry, and Josh Howard, had 60 regular season wins compared to Miami’s 52, but Dwyane Wade had taken over the postseason and the creaky Heat veterans still had some fight in them.
-Things sure seemed dire late in game three, when the Mavericks had a 13 point fourth quarter lead and seemed prime to take a 3-0 series advantage.
-That’s when Wade took over, finishing with 42 points, 15 in the fourth quarter, then averaging 38.6 points over the next three games as the Heat finished off the series in six.
-Game five was especially questionable, with Wade shooting 25 free throws, including a phantom call late in the game that allowed him to give Miami the lead for good.
+In addition to being one of the greatest upsets in NBA Finals history, this was only the third time that a team came back from a 2-0 series deficit (and it’s happened just two more times since as of 2021).
+Things seemed dire for the underdog Heat late in game three, when the Mavericks held a 2-0 series advantage and a 13 point fourth quarter lead.
+That’s when Dwyane Wade took over, scoring 15 of his 42 points in the fourth quarter in the comeback win, then averaging 38.6 points over the next three games as the Heat finished off the series in six.
+If you ask Mavericks fans (and many impartial ones), the referees played a large part in this result.
+This was especially evident in game five, when Wade shot 25 free throws and received multiple phantom calls late in the fourth quarter at crucial moments.
 Things went from bad to worse for Dallas a year later, when they were upset in the first round as a #1 seed.
 But they did eventually exact some revenge in a 2011 Finals rematch against the Heat that ranks much higher on this list.

 This might seem strange in retrospect but according to Vegas odds, this was an upset.
 Even with LeBron James playing lights out and Dwyane Wade and Chris Bosh still in their primes, the Heat had a choker label heading into this series.
 The Thunder had crushed their opposition in the West, sweeping the defending champion Mavericks, putting the aging Lakers out of their misery, then pushing past a solid Spurs team.
 Kevin Durant, Russell Westbrook, and James Harden were proving to be a “Big Three” just as formidable as Miami’s, especially after a double-digit game one win at home.
 But they ran into a buzzsaw from there, with James playing arguably the best ball of his career, and role players Shane Battier, Mario Chalmers, and Mike Miller taking turns sticking unlikely daggers into Oklahoma City’s heart.
 The Heat finished off the series in five games thanks to three consecutive home wins, signaling the start of a brief dynasty.
 It led to an unlikely end of the line for this Thunder team, with Harden getting traded to the Rockets later that summer.